gpuweb/cts/docs/fp_primer.md

 circuits a bunch of complexity about clamping to edge values and handling infinities.

-Signaling NaNs are converted to quiet NaNs in the WGSL spec.
-And quiet NaNs have the same may convert to undefined value behaviour that infinities have, so for the purpose of the CTS they are handled by the infinite/out of bounds logic normally.
+Signaling NaNs are treated as quiet NaNs in the WGSL spec.
+And quiet NaNs have the same "may-convert-to-undefined-value" behaviour that infinities have, so for the purpose of the CTS they are handled by the infinite/out of bounds logic normally.